 Your workplace holds enormous potential to improve your business performance.
 Get in touch today, and we will unlock that potential together.

 The fundamental principles of workplace design have significantly changed over the past 10 years.
 The standard 9 to 5, Monday to Friday has evolved into what now appears to be an ‘always connected’ society.
 While technology has enabled us to connect no matter where we are, there is also the thought that demands and expectations from business leaders are forcing staff to go above and beyond the standard requirements or risk their job security.
-Our strategic partner, Hannah Nardini, shares her insights on how office design has evolved with modern times.
+Hannah Nardini, workspace strategist from WKspace, shares her insights on how office design has evolved with modern times.

 Multi-generational working creates many challenges for the modern office and the designer must find ways to balance the needs and demands of each of these groups with the intention of improving productivity, morale yet reducing attrition and absenteeism.

 Therefore, each person is encouraged to be empowered and take control over how and where they work.
 This could be working in cafes for the Millennials through to library spaces for Generation X and booking hot offices for the Baby Boomers.

 Research carried out with Kingston University showed that there was a difference in behaviour in the workplace but this doesn’t mean there is a separation between generations at all.
 Modern workplace design revolves around balance and choice and by allowing staff the option to choose where they work, there were more opportunities for cross generational interaction and knowledge sharing.

 The zones within the workplace are now centred around focus working, collaboration, learning and social spaces.
 Each plays an important part in supporting task working.
 The natural benefits of encouraging staff to move around is the ability for an organisation to reduce the amount of fixed owned space.